 'Thank you so much from the bottom of my heart to you and the team at FieldFisher, but mostly to you for taking me through something I wish I never have to go through ever again...As I said in person to you the other day and I can repeat it anyone, I feel very, very lucky to have had you to look after me. ...
 Thank you so much, no words can express my gratitude'

 'I would like to thank Claire Glasgow at Fieldfisher for helping with my personal injury claim.
 I was recommended her personally by a family lawyer and have been impressed with her level of professionalism throughout.
 Claire and her team have always been very quick in dealing with enquiries I have had and I've never been left waiting for replies.
 I've seen some top specialists for my treatment which was all sorted quickly by Fieldfisher.
 Thank you very much for all your support and help during a very difficult time in my life.

 'Claire Glasgow and the Fieldfisher team were with us every step of the way.
 We always felt that they were acting in our best interests and we were consistently impressed how they brought a huge depth of practical, relevant experience to bear alongside a genuine understanding and compassion for what we were going through.'

-I do pro-bono work via the Fieldfisher 'Just Purpose' scheme, supporting people with learning difficulties to challenge unlawful social care decisions made by their Local Authorities.
+Alongside my serious injury work, I do pro-bono work via the Fieldfisher 'Just Purpose' scheme for the charity Access Social Care, which supports people with learning difficulties to challenge unlawful social care decisions made by their Local Authorities.

 I trained at Fieldfisher, qualifying in 2007.
-I spent a year of my training contract in the personal injury department, assisting Jill Greenfield with her serious injury caseload.
-After a career break to raise my 3 children, I returned to Fieldfisher in 2016.
+I spent a year of my training contract in the personal injury and medical negligence department, assisting Jill Greenfield with her serious injury caseload.
+After a career break to raise my 3 children, I returned to the Fieldfisher serious injury team in 2016.

 Outside of work I am a keen photographer and I enjoy getting outdoors and spending time with my family.